History of the Jews in Calatayud

 Calatayud in Spain had a large Jewish community as early as the reign of Abd al-Rahman III.
 In 1882, while workmen were digging the foundation of a house, they discovered a marble tombstone bearing a Hebrew inscription in memory of a certain Samuel b.
 Solomon, who died Marheshwan 11, 4680 (October 9, 919 CE).
 By the kings of Aragon, the Jews of Calatayud were granted certain privileges, among which was one with regard to the oath; and these privileges were from time to time renewed.

 The Jewish quarter of Calatayud was situated in the vicinity of the river Las Pozas, and extended from St Maria de la Peña to the Torre Mocha.
 On the opposite side of the river lay the Jewish cemetery.
 The community, which, during its prosperous times, annually paid 6,000 maravedis in taxes, possessed two large synagogues, one of which, situated at the end of the Jewish street, was very beautiful.
 This synagogue was built by Aaron b.
 Yahya, and renovated by his relative, Joseph b.
 Yahya.
 There were also several large schools, two of which were founded respectively by Joseph Parhi and Jacob b.
 Calna.

-In addition to these there was a school for the association of weavers, and another attached to the Hebrah Kaddishah.
+In addition to these there was a school for the association of weavers, and another attached to the Chevra Kadisha.
 As the members of the congregation occasionally absented themselves from the synagogues and held prayers in private houses, the "aljama" (community) ordained that services were to be held only in the regularly constituted synagogues and schools; and that an infringement of this mandate was to be punished by a fine, one-half of which was to be donated to the crown.
 There were, however, two persons exempt from this law: one, the physician Don Bahiel al-Constantini, who lived some distance from the synagogue; the other, Moses b.
 Shaprut, whose gout prevented his attendance at the service.